Known limitations¶

 The parsers in gmat_run.parsers cover the formats

-GMAT actually emits in v0.2; uncommon variants are rejected with
+GMAT actually emits; uncommon variants raise

 - CCSDS-OEM ephemeris: covariance blocks (